Duke Nukem: Manhattan Project: Gameplay

 Duke Nukem: Manhattan Project was built using a 3D engine known as Prism3D.
 The levels and characters are fully three-dimensional, and both the camera and Duke can move along any axis, but movement is restricted to a two dimensional plane.
 Utilizing the 3D engine, the player can zoom in and out focusing either on the enemy approaching or an overall view of the field.
 Duke can crouch, run, jump and slide kick underneath small counter space.

 The game is organized in 8 chapters, each one having 3 parts.
 In each part, the player must rescue a "babe" strapped to a GLOPP bomb and find a coloured keycard to unlock the way to the next part.
 At some parts, the player gets to use a jetpack to fly over large voids or hazardous ground.
 The controls are also quite easy to get used to, with buttons only for jumping, moving, firing, and weapon changing.
 Using a cheat, player can also move the camera to any angle and take screenshots.
 The game CD includes a level editor named "PrismEd", but level-creation activity for the game never reached popularity among the players, and only a tiny level editing community is currently active.

-Manhattan Project is not a direct sequel to any earlier Duke game.
-Manhattan Project is much like the original Duke Nukem due to its many similarities, such as 'Mech Morphix' looking and acting very similar (e.g. half a metal face and also a mad scientist) to Dr. Proton, the main antagonist of Duke Nukem.
-The side scrolling element also pays homage to the original.

-Duke's primary enemy in the game was originally supposed to be his old nemesis Doctor Proton, but this was changed to avoid possible continuity clashes with Duke Nukem Forever. (though in the end Forever does not feature Proton at all, the DLC for Duke Nukem Forever called The Doctor Who Cloned Me featured the return of Proton.)
+Manhattan Project is a spin-off game, serving as a direct sequel to Duke Nukem: Zero Hour.
+Manhattan Project is much like the original Duke Nukem due to the side scrolling element (paying homage to the original) and its many other similarities, such as 'Mech Morphix' looking and acting very similar (e.g. also a mad scientist with half a metal face) to Dr. Proton, the main antagonist of Duke Nukem.
+Duke's primary enemy in the game was in fact originally supposed to be his old nemesis Dr. Proton, but this was changed to avoid possible continuity clashes with Duke Nukem Forever; ultimately Forever did not feature Proton except for the DLC entitled The Doctor Who Cloned Me.